 Risk management is a critical aspect of project management.
 Risk will occur in any project, and it could be either positive or negative.
 Project management is responsible for defining and tracking project risk triggers at the beginning and throughout a project.
 Once risks are defined, the team can either accept risk, limit risk, avoid risk, or transfer the risk.

-Types of Risks Defined:
+Defining Types of Risks

 • Risk acceptance occurs when a risk is identified and, after careful consideration, it is determined that the level of risk is acceptable when compared to the benefits that would be gained from the project or initiative.
 An informed decision is made to move forward despite the risk involved.
 This is common in the business and investment fields and is also sometimes known as “risk retention”.